sarahciston/codingcare/posts/guide.md

 >"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

+### queer pirate mascots

+The Code Collective approach is perhaps best illustrated by the sailing band of misfits in the TV show *Our Flag Means Death*, who support each other, sew flags together, explore identity together, figure out their career goals together, and fumble new skills while going on adventures.

 ## 4. We all have skills to teach each other.